bgodar/Getting-Cleaning-Data/CodeBook.md

 ActivityNum: an integer corresponding to the ActivityLabel, 1-6

-The tidy_data_avgs.txt file includes the average of each variable listed below for each activity for each subject.
+The tidy_data_avgs.txt file includes the mean of each variable listed below for each activity for each subject.

 Feature Selection (modified from features_info.txt file)